bennorth/dragon32-invaders-revenge/write-up.md

 <caption><p>Use arrow keys to move and space to fire!</p></caption>
 </figure>

-You can "see inside" by [opening the project within the Pytch IDE](https://pytch.org/app/suggested-demo/user-ben/invaders-revenge-20250914).

 # Annotated disassembly

-The starting point was a raw binary dump of the game, 7525 bytes long.
+The starting point was a 7525-byte raw binary dump of the game from its cassette audio.
+(I do own this cassette, but got the image from the web to save time.)
 Using a combination of existing tools and various bits of ad-hoc Python code, I produced what I hope is a reasonably readable disassembly of the game's code and data.

 <style>
 pre.asm-snippet {